Parker Pyne Investigates: Literary significance and reception

 The unnamed reviewer in The New York Times Book Review of 1 January 1935 said, "The stories are sufficiently varied, both as to scene and as to plot, to afford this new detective the widest possible scope for his abilities.
 Parker Pyne can never supplant Hercule Poirot in the hearts of Agatha Christie's admirers, but he is a welcome addition to her gallery of characters."

 In The Observers issue of 18 November 1934, "Torquemada" (Edward Powys Mathers) stated that Christie was, "the only consistently inspired practitioner of an art where ingenuity and industry have so often to substitute for genius."
 On the subject of this collection, Mr. Mathers said that the book "has a certain appeal to all Agatha Christie fans, and to ourselves and to all lovers of the well-made magazine story."

 Robert Barnard: "A mediocre collection.
 Parker Pyne begins as a consultant Miss Lonelyhearts, ends up as a conventional detective."

 References to other works

 "The Gate of Baghdad" twice quotes the poem "Gates of Damascus" by James Elroy Flecker.
 As Pyne stands in Damascus he likens the Baghdad Gate that they will go through as the "Gate of Death" however whereas Flecker's poem talks of four gates in the city, in reality there are eight in the ancient walls and none of them is called the Baghdad gate.
 Christie also referenced the poem in naming her final written work, Postern of Fate (1973).

 Film, TV or theatrical adaptations

 Two of the stories in the collection, "The Case of the Middle-Aged Wife" and "The Case of the Discontented Soldier", were adapted by Thames Television in 1982 as part of its series The Agatha Christie Hour, which featured ten one-off plays from short stories by the writer.
+In these adaptations, Maurice Denham played Pyne and Angela Easterly was seen as Miss Lemon.